 Too often the moral and politically correct panic about sex derails important conversations about what sex can actually mean for us.
 The ways that sex can fulfil us as part of overall self-acceptance and give us the confidence to be more present in the world, to overcome our fears and to affect change in more areas than just the bedroom.
 The truth is, sex is fundamental to our wellbeing.
 Sure, we can ignore it and many of us do (just like fitness and cooking), but from my own experience and my work as a sexuality coach and therapist, I see day-in and day-out the overwhelmingly positive impact that engaging with sexuality thoughtfully and respectfully has on our self esteem, relationships and productivity in life.

 Prior to my discovery of the wonders of body-based sex education and erotic expression, I struggled with sex too.
-I felt disconnected from my body, deeply flawed, unattractive, frumpy, awkward and undesirable.
-I lived almost exclusively in my head and was at the mercy of my out-of-control emotions.
+To many it would have looked more like issues of self esteem or shame management, with a focus around my value and sexuality.
+Call it what you will, but I felt disconnected from my body, deeply flawed, unattractive, frumpy, awkward and undesirable.
+I lived almost exclusively ‘in my head’ and was at the mercy of my powerful emotions.
 I had every reason to be like this.
 Women of my shape and colouring were not celebrated as ‘sexy’ (read: valuable) nor even ‘sexual’ in the community at large nor in the media.
-Everything around me was telling me I was NOT worthy of the attention of a lover or even of myself, based on the idea that embodying more of who I was, was fundamentally at odds with what was expected of me.
+Everything around me was telling me I was NOT worthy of a relationship, even with myself, based on the idea that embodying more of who I was, was fundamentally at odds with what was expected of me.
 I even had friends tell me if I just ‘settled’ and learnt to compromise, I would eventually be as ‘happy’ as them!

 The thing was, I knew what I wanted, and I knew what I needed.
 Yes I wanted to be happy, but I also knew I didn’t want to be like them.
-I didn’t want to water myself down to fit a cultural stereotype that said I could embrace certain aspects of my power, but not all of it.
+I didn’t want to water myself down to fit a cultural stereotype that said, as a woman, I could embrace certain aspects of my power, but not all of it.
 The trouble was, I lived in a culture that kept telling me that expressing my sexuality was not OK.
-That it was essentially dangerous.
-That pleasure was not a good enough reason.
-And that my desire to be more meant I was either selfish or a victim of patriarchy.
-The possibility that I sat outside of this either / or perspective on sex meant my personal freedom was classified as trivial.
+On both the left and right sides of the sociopolitical spectrum was and still is the belief that sexuality for women is essentially dangerous at worst, or indulgent at best.
+Pleasure for its own sake was not a good enough reason.
+And that my desire for more meant I was either a victim of patriarchy and oppression or selfish.
+The possibility that I sat outside of this either / or perspective on sex, meant my personal freedom was classified as trivial.

 Now, in hindsight, they were pretty powerful reasons to stay in my box.
 Such limited narratives and alarmist responses can be enough to destroy even the strongest spirit, but the call I felt within me to leap from fear and restriction became too great.
 I sensed I had no choice but to push on through.
 It was almost as if sexuality chose me.
 On some level I think it did.
 And what I chose was to learn how to engage with sex differently.
 I learned to engage with sexuality in ways that were totally outside the square and contrasted with limiting assumptions about what women did, said and wanted from life.
 Sex for me was no longer about toeing the line.
 It was about being real and raw and being seen, even if at times it made me unpopular with those who thought they knew better .
 It was bold and scary but has yielded the richest rewards of my lifetime.
 And I wouldn’t change a thing!

-The struggle for acceptance is not only felt by women.
-Anyone who has experienced some kind of internal conflict around their sexual desires or lack of, versus the collective moral compass, has had a taste of what I am describing.
-While the manifestations of sexual shame are different depending upon your gender, identity or preferred sexual sub-culture, what is consistent is the sense of unworthiness and trivialisation surrounding sex.
-That if you are smart, successful or important in other areas of your life, that should be enough.
+Even though the manifestations of sexual shame are different depending upon your gender, identity or preferred sexual sub-culture, what is consistent is the sense of unworthiness and trivialisation surrounding sex and pleasure.
 That wanting to experience meaningful sexuality is somehow perverted or deranged.
 None of us are immune to the Google News eye of scrutiny and social judgement.

 Sex is such a vital part of our existence.
 It’s the source of so much that is good in our lives.
 Along with food and shelter, Maslow declared it a fundamental human need!
 But unlike all of Maslow’s other needs, sex for many women is way down on the list, and for a lot of men is something they would like to connect with but genuinely have no idea how.
 The trans and gender diverse communities are currently defining and redefining what sex even is and how it extends beyond genitals and sex acts.
 No one is exempt from the challenge of finding the best fit for sex in our lives.